DavidJKTofan/davidtofan.com/content/articles/cloudflare-multitenancy-security/index.md

 ## 2. Tenant Isolation at Application Layer

-SaaS applications vary in exposure and tenant structure, some examples include: custom hostnames, APIs, user identity tokens, and subscription tiers.
+SaaS applications vary in exposure and tenant structure – some examples include: custom hostnames, APIs, user identity tokens, and subscription tiers.
 Granular enforcement becomes mandatory.

-### No Predefined Tenant Identifiers
+### When No Tenant Identifier Exists

 **Example scenario:** When tenants share a **common endpoint (e.g., `api.saas.com`)**, identifiers must be set based on specific logic or derived dynamically.